astronomer/docs/astro/add-user.md

 3. Enter the user's email.

 4. Set an Organization role for the user.
-See [Organization roles](user-permissions.md#organization-roles) to decide the role.
+See [Organization roles reference](user-permissions.md#organization-roles).

 5. Click **Add member**.